Particeep/pricer-integration/README.md

 The input type `NewPricerRequest` and `NewPricerConfig` should be defined by you according to the requirement of the webservice you're working on.
 They should reflect the input format you define.

-You should document what difficulty did you encounter during developpement and what did you do.
-For instance if a pricer have a wsdl but it is too old for play, you have to explain that and explain what did you do to resolve this problem.
+You should document what difficulty you faced during developpement and what did you do.
+For instance if a pricer have a wsdl, but it is too old for play, you have to explain that and explain what did you do to resolve this problem.

 ## Output